keymetrics/doc-pm2/en/enterprise/guides/webchecks.md

 ## Common Questions

-* Can i send different actions depending on the alert ?
+* Can i send different actions depending on the alert?

   No, we don't currently aim to implement this possiblity to keep the feature relatively simple.